dealing with gridlock

 What do car drivers need to know?:

 - A bike lane is a travel lane, just like all of the other ones on the street.
-This means it is illegal to make a right turn ACROSS a bike lane, and that you should instead merge INTO a bike lane before making a right turn, after yielding to any cyclists already in that lane (it’s the law).
-One of the most common types of bike/car collisions is the “right hook”, where a driver turns to the right across the path of a cyclist going stright.
+This means it is illegal to make a right turn ACROSS a bike lane, and that you should instead merge INTO a bike lane before making a right turn, after yielding to any people on bikes already in that lane (it’s the law).
+One of the most common types of bike/car collisions is the “right hook”, where a driver turns to the right across the path of a bike rider going stright.
 Signaling, yielding, then merging into the bike lane, making your turn as close to the right curb as possible, makes it almost impossible for these collisions to occur.

 - Use your turn signal at least 100 feet before you make any turn or lateral movement, every time, even when just approaching a red light or turning into a driveway or parking spot.
-Doing so lets cyclists behind you know what road position they should take around you to avoid conflicts.
+Doing so lets people behind you know what road position they should take around you to avoid conflicts.
 Don’t see anyone else on the road?
-Signal anyway, because it’s the cyclists you don’t see that you need to worry about the most.
+Signal anyway, because it’s the bike riders you don’t see that you need to worry about the most.

-- We suggest that cyclists not “leap frog” by passing other road users who will likely just pass them again (although they are not legally prohibited from splitting lanes in California), and this suggestion is just as appropriate for drivers.
-There is no benefit in racing to get to the next red light sooner, so pass only when there is good reason and enough space to do so safely (minimum 3 feet between you and the cyclist).
+- We suggest that people on bikes not “leap frog” by passing other road users who will likely just pass them again (although they are not legally prohibited from splitting lanes in California), and this suggestion is just as appropriate for drivers.
+There is no benefit in racing to get to the next red light sooner, so pass only when there is good reason and enough space to do so safely (minimum 3 feet between you and the bike rider).
 Try thinking “Would I pass this person if they were in a car, not on a bike?”
 If the answer is no then hang back.